Jantri-3/Steganography/README.md

 # Steganography
-Cybersecurity Overview project 2024
+Cybersecurity Overview Project Autumn 2024

 # Problem statement

+Tbd

 # How to use
-To set up the project environment, please run the following command to install the necessary packages: `pip install -r requirements.txt`
+To set up the project environment, please run the following command to install the necessary packages:

+`pip install -r requirements.txt`

 ## Creating the payload
 In order to run the payload creation you will need to: